Learning Center August 31, 2021

 Global shutters

 A global shutter exposes all pixels in the sensor grid simultaneously, hence every pixel of the final digital image is captured at the same moment in time.
 This means that the image distortion due to moving objects/scenes seen with rolling shutters does not occur.
 Global shutter sensors are usually larger and more light-sensitive than rolling shutter sensors.
 However, global shutter technology is more expensive, and the maximum frame rate might be lower than that of a comparable rolling shutter sensor, especially with higher resolution sensors.
-A video example, comparing the two shutter types, can be see here.
+A practical example, comparing the two shutter types, can be seen in this video showing car rims in motion.

 Traditional applications for rolling shutter cameras and global shutter cameras